lewisjones37/MSP2_to-do-list/README.md

 ### Responsiveness

-The Website i fully responsive across all screen sizes. e.g. Desktop, laptop, tablet and mobile devices.
+The Website is fully responsive across all screen sizes. e.g. Desktop, laptop, tablet and mobile devices.
 Please see below examples of various devices.

 ### Devices